 For more information

-The cybersecurity major requires the following six courses:
+The cybersecurity minor requires the following six courses:

 & CISC 1610

-Please contact the computer and information science department chair for additional information on this program.
+Please contact the computer and information sciences department chair for additional information on this program.